1. Data protection at a glance

-If you send us enquiries via the contact form, your information from the form, including the contact details you provide there, will be stored by us for the purpose of processing the enquiry and in the event of any follow-up questions.
-We will not disclose this data without your consent.
+If you send us enquiries via the contact form or make an appointment with us via a form (e.g. at a trade fair), your details from the form, including the contact details you provide there, will be stored by us for the purpose of processing the enquiry and in the event of follow-up questions.

-The data you send to us via the contact form will remain with us until you request us to delete it, you revoke your consent to the storage or the purpose for data storage lapses (e.g. after we have completed processing your enquiry).
-Mandatory statutory provisions – in particular statutory retention periods – remain unaffected.
+The data you enter in the form will remain with us until you request us to delete it, revoke your consent to store it or the purpose for storing the data no longer applies (e.g. after we have completed processing your enquiry).
+Mandatory legal provisions – in particular retention periods – remain unaffected.

-Enquiry by email, telephone or fax
+Request by e-mail, telephone or fax

-Online application process
+Online application procedure

-5. Analytics tools and advertising
+5. Analysis tools and advertising